SoftUni-Internal/interactive-content/EN/02-Methods/04-Methods-with-Parameters.md

 The following example has a method that takes a **String** called **firstName** as a parameter.

-When the method is called, we pass along a first name, which is used inside the method to print the full name:
+When the method is called, we pass the **firstName** to it, which is used inside the method to print the full name:

 ```java live no-template
 public class MyClass {